Black And White Photography FRequently Asked Question

 • 1.
-What is monochrome photography?
+What is Black and White photography?

 Monochrome photography uses shades of a single color, most often black and white, to emphasize light, tone, and texture.
 It removes the distraction of color, helping viewers focus on composition and emotion.